Voltaic314/GhostFS/code/sdk/README.md

 ```go
 client, err := sdk.NewGhostFSClient()
 ```
-- Automatically finds `GhostFS.db` in current directory or parent directories
+- Automatically finds `GhostFS.db` relative to the GhostFS package location
-- Automatically finds `config.json` in current directory or parent directories
+- Automatically finds `config.json` relative to the GhostFS package location
 - Fails if database doesn't exist (safe default)
 - Perfect for ByteWave integration
+- **Note**: Files are found relative to the package, not your current working directory

 ### Auto-Discovery with Database Generation
 ```go
 client, err := sdk.NewGhostFSClient(true)
 ```
-- Automatically finds `GhostFS.db` in current directory or parent directories
+- Automatically finds `GhostFS.db` relative to the GhostFS package location
 - **If no database exists, creates a new one with root folders**
-- Automatically finds `config.json` in current directory or parent directories
+- Automatically finds `config.json` relative to the GhostFS package location
 - ⚠️ **Use with caution** - this will create a new database if none exists

 ### Custom Database Path